PREFERRED STOCKS AND SENIOR SECURITIES. PART I.

 Dividends for preferred shareholders do not grow

-In bad market conditions, preferred shareholders are covered, but in a bull market they do not benefit from increased dividends or share price of the common shares (unless you buy convertible shares and convert them to common if the share price is attractive).
+In bad market conditions, preferred shareholders are covered, but in a bull market, they do not benefit from increased dividends or share price of the common shares (unless you buy convertible shares and convert them to common if the share price is attractive).

 Risk Factors of Preference Shares

 - Risk Factor - Credit Risk.
 Credit risk comes from investing in a mortgage REIT that holds a portfolio of very credit-sensitive assets.
-If a large portion of those assets go bad, the company could go under.
+If a large portion of those assets goes bad, the company could go under.
 This is a case where losses in their assets could turn into losses for the investor.
 Do your due diligence in assessing the level of risk here.

 - Risk Factor - Default.
 While the company's default is rarely an issue but is surely the biggest risk factor.
-Therefore, always keep in mind that there is bullet-proof company.
+Therefore, always keep in mind that there is a bullet-proof company.
 Just recall Enron.
-No matter how hard you work on your due diligence, an accounting fraud is still difficult to detect without inside information.
+No matter how hard you work on your due diligence, accounting fraud is still difficult to detect without inside information.

 - Risk Factor - Spread Risk.
 Spread risk comes from the risk that a mortgage REIT’s assets and hedges won’t offset effectively and the equity value would be destroyed.
 When this happens the immediate impact is a large decline in book value per share, so, the common could be wiped out and the preferred could suffer serious losses.
 I don’t see much risk to the preferred shareholder from this factor.
 It could happen, but it would be a huge surprise similar to the Default.

 - Risk Factor - Yield Movements.
-This is the risk that while the mREIT (mortgage REIT) remains fine, a substantial movement higher in Treasury yields and bond yields leads to a corresponding movement in preferred share yields.
+This is the risk that while the mREIT (mortgage REIT) remains fine, a substantial move higher in Treasury yields and bond yields leads to a corresponding movement in preferred share yields.
 In that case, the fair value could decline.
 Rapid movements in interest rates will often have a temporary negative impact on preferred share prices.
 If rates go back to moving gradually, the preferred shares usually bounce back.

 - Risk Factor - Call Risk.
-The risk of a redeeming shares (calling) is something to consider seriously, especially is you have purchased the shares above $25.
+The risk of redeeming shares (calling) is something to consider seriously, especially if you have purchased shares above $25.
 You can avoid this risk with two types of protection from call risk.
 One is “calendar protection” when the shares are not eligible for calling yet.
 The second is “price protection” where you buy the security at a discount to the call value (below $25).
 That way, if a call happens while you’re still holding the shares it creates a capital gain on the position rather than a loss.
 Interesting to note, that companies very rarely call securities trading under call value (under $25).
 Instead, they can simply buy those securities back in the open market.
 There is no reason for them to issue a call and pay a premium to the market price.
 Companies usually don’t call their preferred shares unless they are trading at a premium.
 Normally, they would rather do it when they think they can issue new shares at a lower rate.